Betty-Kamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The file 7-create_global_variable has a script that creates a global variable with name as BEST and value as School The file 8-true_knowledge has a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-The file 9-divide_and_rule has a script that prints the result of POWER divided by DIVIDE, followed by a new line
+The file 9-divide_and_rule has a script that prints the result of POWER divided by DIVIDE, followed by a new line The file 10-love_exponent_breath has a script that displays the result of BREATH to the power LOVE